macsnoeren/live-coding/README.md

 Currently, we have defined the following sub-questions:
 1. How can we get motivated students?
 2. What are effective education strategies to learn coding skills.
-3. How can digital tools support these effective education strategies to learn coding skills?
+3. How can digital tool support these effective education strategies to learn coding skills?
-4. What kind of digital tools can be developed to support the teacher and students?
+4. What kind of digital tools can be developed to support the teacher and students to develop their coding skills?

 ### Goal
 The goal is to provide an Intenet based tool, that can be used by lecturers to teach student software skills, to significantly improve the learning performance of the students compared to classical education.